25. Reports

 |

-21.8.
+25.8.
 No Data Condition

 Any report can display the This Report Contains No Data message.
 This can occur if the date range or any of the other filters have been set to exclude any results, or no data has been collected for the period.

-21.9.
+25.9.
 New Report Requests

 We will always consider customer submissions for new reports.
 To set expectations, new reports can take weeks of development and testing and maybe further be delayed due to other feature requests and plans already in the development backlog (schedule).
-This realistically means report requests can take be a minimum of six weeks or more to take a report from concept to deployment.
+This realistically means report requests can take a minimum of six weeks or more to take a report from concept to deployment.

-Before we accept a report submission, we need an an example of the report which can be either a:
+Before we accept a report submission, we need an example of the report which can be either a:

 sketched version of report